k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/03a_task_execution_building_entity_list_on_tasks_LUs.md

 <p><h4>Entity clone</p>
 </td>
 <td width="400pxl">
-<p>Create duplications on the target environment of the Entity ID set in the task.
-Note that only one LUI is created on the entity ID.</p>
+<p>Create duplications on the target environment of the first Entity ID returned by the task's subset.
+Only one LUI is created on the entity ID.
+Note that from TDM 9.0 onwards entity clone is defined as an attribute on the target and can be added to regardless the subset's selection method. </p>
 </td>
 <td width="200pxl">
 <p>Regular load tasks (Data Versioning is cleared)</p>